Fishing for bream and crappie sizzles in hottest summer months

 While the bluffs provide food, shade and safety for bream, a second location to always consider is around dams.
 Much like the bluffs, dam areas provide all the elements necessary to maintain good fish populations and boast the added influence of current to the equation.

-While neither bluegills nor shellcracker like to hold directly in swift current, they will relate in some way to the moving water.
+While neither bream nor shellcracker like to hold directly in swift current, they will relate in some way to the moving water.
 They may be hiding behind a wing wall or behind a rock, awaiting an easy meal.

 While many of the same techniques and baits mentioned previously will catch fish around the dams, lures also factor into bream fishing in these areas.
 Small jigs and grubs are good at times, but the absolute best bream lure around a dam is the venerable Rooster Tail.
 This classic inline spinner will catch big bream and a variety of other species in the current.
 One tidbit to consider is the size of the lure.
 Upsizing just a little will help cull out some of the smaller fish.
 Think about using either a 1/8- or 1/6-ounce Rooster Tail.
-The larger version is probably a little larger than normal for panfish but also accounts for bigger fish.
+The larger version is probably a little larger than normal for summer panfish but also accounts for bigger fish.
 Fished on light spinning or spincasting tackle, the Rooster Tail is likely the only lure needed for bream in a tailrace area.

 Finally, take advantage of one of nature’s great phenomena to catch bream this month.
 While the black cloud willow fly—or mayfly—hatches have usually passed, there will continue to be to be sporadic hatches through August.